 Note: As per SC the HC of Madras did not consider the 2 reports of the Returning Officer were not considered while passing the order.

 The SC asked HC to examine the issue in 4 months.
-The SC order came on plea against the HC order to Commission to register a criminal case.
+The SC order came on

 The HC held that jayalalithaas declaration in 3rd and 4th constituencies (Bhuvanagiri and Pudukottai) that she has not been nominated from more than 2 segments was false to her own knowledge and amounts to violation of section 33 (7) (b) of the RPA as per which a candidate cannot contest from more than 2 constituencies.